Small bowel resection is surgery to remove a part of your small bowel. It is done when part of your small bowel is blocked or diseased.

 - The surgeon makes 3 to 5 small cuts (incisions) in your lower belly.
 A medical device called a laparoscope is inserted through one of the cuts.
 The scope is a thin, lighted tube with a camera on the end.
 It lets the surgeon see inside your belly.
 Other medical instruments are inserted through the other cuts.

-- A cut of about 2 to 3 inches (5 to 7.6 centimeters) may also be made if your surgeon needs to put his or her hand inside your belly to feel the intestine or remove the diseased segment.
+- A cut of about 2 to 3 inches (5 to 7.6 centimeters) may also be made if your surgeon needs to put their hand inside your belly to feel the intestine or remove the diseased segment.

 - Your belly is filled with a harmless gas to expand it.
 This makes it easy for the surgeon to see and work.